-Please scroll down for a list of website links and descriptions for non-profit, private sector, and government organizations that you can review and evaluate.
+Please scroll down for a list of website links and descriptions for Non-Profit and Organizations, Private Sector, and Government organizations that you can review and evaluate.

 NON-PROFIT AND ORGANIZATIONS

 The Jewish Service Corps strengthens the Jewish community's fight against the causes and effects of poverty in the United States.
 They do this by engaging participants in service and community building that inspire them to become lifelong leaders for social change whose work for justice is rooted in and nourished by Jewish values.